 NPK Values of Fertilizer for Pothos

-A balanced fertilizer (i.e., an equal NPK ratio of 10-10-10) is recommended for pothos.
+A balanced fertilizer (i.e., an equal NPK ratio of 10-10-10) will be perfect for your Pothos.

-|Nitrogen (N)||Nitrogen is required for a plant's growth and the formation of lush leaves.|
+|Nitrogen (N)||Plant's growth and the formation of lush leaves.|

-|Phosphorus (P)||Phosphorus aids in the production of roots, the development of flowers and fruits, and the strengthening of plant stems.
+|Phosphorus (P)||Production of roots, development of flowers and fruits, and strengthen plant stems.

-|Potassium (K)||Potassium assists in the movement of water and nutrients in your plants, as well as increasing disease resistance.|
+|Potassium (K)||Movement of water and nutrients in your plants, as well as increasing disease resistance.|

 What is The Best Fertilizer for Pothos?

 When choosing inorganic fertilizers, search for blends with the optimal nutrient balance for your soil.
-These have precise nutrient values, making it easier to deliver nutrients to the soil that are deficient.

 Use a complete slow-release fertilizer if you’re going with chemical fertilizers (an equal solution of nitrogen, phosphorus, and potassium).
-This is an excellent way to provide extra nutrition to all of your plants.

 Things to Keep in Mind While Fertilizing Your Pothos